SolankiPratikkumar/High_PSRR_LDO.md/README.md

 ![OLPSRR Screenshot from 2025-05-15 04-43-32](https://github.com/user-attachments/assets/e18ec355-2b21-40d8-a431-ff6494aa7f9d)

+### Explanation of the artifact used for Open Loop PSRR:-

+* In order to calculate the open loop PSRR we need to send an AC signal from the source which in our case is VDD.
+Here we are giving an AC=1 signal in the source.
+This signal is given to the source of the passfet and the source of pmos in the diffamp.
+* We will ideally want very bad PSRR in the diffamp as we want the OTA output to have all the AC noise such that Vsg of pmos = 0 (small signal analysis).Thus all the noise will get rejected and we will get a noise free dc voltage at the output of the LDO.
+* Here in order to calculate the open loop PSRR we have a RC circuit to bias the differential amplifier.
+You can see AC=0 in the circuit indicating that there is an open loop in the circuit.
+From here we have calculated the open loop PSRR in the circuit.
+* Since, there is no feedback in the circuit we can thus say that there will be noise at the output and thus the rejection will be very poor.

+#### Note:
+* Always observe the Vota output in volts because it will give you the insight into what AC voltage is coming into the gate of the passfet.
+It should be close to VDD.
+* The closer it is to 1v the better it is for a very bad PSRR at the output as the Vsg value will be close to 0.

 ## Close Loop PSRR:

 ![Screenshot from 2025-06-12 13-41-08](https://github.com/user-attachments/assets/d0bc97e7-e499-436e-a1e5-d8bea25f7ddf)

 ![CLPSRR Screenshot from 2025-05-15 04-41-59](https://github.com/user-attachments/assets/d5db32cb-40b6-40cd-b10d-d0adb4e54e56)

+### Explanation of the artifact used for Close Loop PSRR:-
+* In this case we can see that we have given a AC source in the voltage source VDD.
+We want to see the negative feedback in the circuit due to which we will get the output voltage cancelled out (small signal analysis).
+* Here we should observe a high PSRR according to our specifications ( 60db) which tells us that our sizing is perfect.
+For this circuit we have given a feedback from the output terminal to the input of the diffamp which indicates the feedback path.

 ## Layout:
 ## Layout Schematics: